DManstrator/Connect4/README.md

 ```java
 final String currentField = game.getCurrentField(true|false);
 ```
-Depending on the boolean flag, the row and column numbers are also provided.
+If the provided boolean is `true`, the row and column numbers are also provided.

 If a game is over can be checked by calling
 ```java